alicja-a-d/Analytica_UvA/README.md

 - **tm_tweets/**:
   - Topic modeling analysis of the tweets dataset.

-- `tweets.ipynb`:
-  - A Jupyter notebook that integrates various analyses related to tweet data.

 ### 2. `data/`
 This directory contains all the datasets used and generated in the project.

-- `10_trial_tweet.xlsx`:
-  - Sample data used for initial trials and testing.

 - `1976-2020-president.csv`:
   - Dataset containing information about presidents from 1976 to 2020.